IBD Treatment in Rochester, NY

 While there seems to be no specific cause of IBD, many medical professionals believe there’s a heavy genetic component, and you are more likely develop IBD if a direct relative has it.
 Others think it also has to do with immune system responses.
 When people get viral or bacterial infections, the immune system triggers a response that can inflame the digestive tract, and the inflammation goes away when the infection is gone.
 However, in cases for patients with IBD, the digestive tract sometimes gets inflammed without cause and attacks its own cells.
 This type of inflammation can cause IBD as well.

 However, it’s important to know that while ulcerative colitis and Crohn’s disease are under the IBD umbrella, they have their own distinct characteristics.

 Symptoms include rectal bleeding, diarrhea abdominal cramps, weight loss and fever.
 In addition, patients who have had extensive ulcerative colitis for many years are at an increased risk to develop large bowel cancer.

 Unlike Ulcerative Colitis, Crohn’s Disease not isolated to one area, it can affect any part of the GI tract from the mouth down to the colon.
 It typically affects the end of the small bowel, called the ileum, and the beginning of the colon.

 Schedule an Appointment for Inflammatory Bowel Disease Treatment in Rochester Today!

 For more information on IBS, Chrohn’s Disease, and Ulcerative Colitis contact Rochester Colon & Rectal Surgeons, P.C. if you begin to notice a serious change in your bowel health.
-To schedule a consultation with our board-certified colorectal surgeons, please call (585) 222-6566 to request an appointment with our highly skilled providers at one of our six locations.
+To schedule a consultation with our board-certified colorectal surgeons, please call (585) 222-6566 to request an appointment with our highly skilled providers at one of our six colorectal treatment centers.